Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 • Thread The Needle

-This stretch is said to help relieve neck and shoulder pain, mobilize your upper back, stretch the shoulders, and ultimately relax you.
+This stretch is often used to help ease neck and shoulder discomfort, mobilize your upper back, stretch the shoulders, and help you feel more relaxed.

 1. Begin by getting on all fours on a soft but firm surface– a yoga or gym mat would do.